pranjalj/django-authentication-app/README.md

 # django-authentication-app
-This branch has feature to edit email, username and name of user.
+This branch has feature to deactivate user and laso to edit email, username and name of user.